 Secrets Provider Plugins

 Every credential Pipelex reads — an API key, a service-account file path, a signing secret — is resolved through a single secrets provider set on the hub at boot.
-Which provider that is comes entirely from data: one config field, secrets_config.method, names a backend, and a secrets plugin is what teaches Pipelex how to build the provider for that method.
+Which provider that is comes entirely from data: one config field, runtime.secrets.method, names a backend, and a secrets plugin is what teaches Pipelex how to build the provider for that method.

 Core names no secrets backend by import or by string.
 The built-in env provider (reads secrets from environment variables) is a plugin too — the always-on SecretsPlugin — riding the exact same seam an out-of-tree pipelex-secrets-<backend> package (Vault, AWS Secrets Manager, GCP Secret Manager, …) would.
 This page documents that seam, the factory contract a plugin registers, and how to write one.